-Meetings begin in September of year 1 and continue throughout the year.
-Weekly meetings commence after AS examinations and into year 2.
+Meetings begin in September of year 1 and continue throughout both years.

 In the Autumn Term, an initial introduction to Oxbridge meeting is held to explain what Oxford and Cambridge universities are like and what the College does to support applicants.
 In January, the Principal has individual appointments with those students who have outstanding GCSE results and advises them on potential Oxbridge applications.
 Another open meeting is held in February for students who may have missed the November session, and in March former students who are now at Oxford and Cambridge return to brief our students on their experiences.
 A trip to Cambridge is organised in March to Emmanuel College, our link College in Cambridge, where students have the opportunity to talk to admissions tutors.
 In the Summer Term, potential applicants have one-to-one meetings with one of the Oxbridge team to discuss next steps.
 This is followed by a session in the Careers Progression Event with detailed advice on preparing personal statements, and each student will be advised to make appointments with appropriate subject staff to help them work on Personal Statements.
 Applications are sent off to UCAS in September.
 Mock interviews are organised in November and December, and where written tests are required, College subject departments advise and help students to prepare.
 There is an Oxbridge site on Moodle with more detailed information, and is regularly updated about taster days and other opportunities available at both universities.